 Being in the world, but not “of it”

-Furthermore, it’s not enough to say that the systems model is the answer to all of popular music creative practitioners’ problems.
+So what can the ‘person’ do?
 When practitioners sit down to make music, whether they be individuals or small groups, they negotiate the terms of each specific instance of play (playframing, as I call it).
 Regardless of whether they do so tacitly or overtly, consciously or unwittingly, in doing so they temporarily overturn the givens of the real world as they re-create it.
 They are, in fact, building a psychological protective bubble around themselves in play.
 That is, to achieve creative flow with a playful frame of mind is to “be in the world, but not of it.”
 Only by developing an awareness (and eventually a mastery) of this powerful process can we creatives survive, and given half a chance, flourish.
 That is what we can do to hold up our side of the bargain.

 (c) 2015 Marshall Heiser